jflamy/owlcms-tracker/docs/WEBSOCKET_MESSAGE_SPEC.md

 **Purpose:** General competition state updates including athlete changes, lifting order, group information

 **Key Payload Fields:**
-- `uiEvent` - Event class name that triggered the update
+- `uiEvent` - Event class name that triggered the update (e.g., "LiftingOrderUpdated", "SwitchGroup", "GroupDone")
 - `updateKey` - Validation key
 - `competitionName` - Name of the competition
 - `fop` - Field of play name
+- `fopState` - Current FOP state (e.g., "BREAK", "CURRENT_ATHLETE", etc.)
-- `break` - Boolean indicating if in break
+- `break` - Boolean string indicating if in break ("true"/"false")
-- `breakType` - Type of break if applicable
+- `breakType` - Type of break if applicable (e.g., "GROUP_DONE", "BEFORE_INTRODUCTION", etc.)
+- `groupName` - Name of the current group (empty when session is done)
 - `fullName` - Current athlete's full name
 - `teamName` - Current athlete's team
 - `attemptNumber` - Current attempt number (1-6)
 - `weight` - Requested weight
 - Plus additional athlete, group, and competition data

+**Special Events:**
+- **`uiEvent: "GroupDone"`** - Indicates the current session/group has completed
+  - `fopState` will be "BREAK"
+  - `breakType` will be "GROUP_DONE"
+  - `groupName` will be empty string
+  - This signals scoreboards to show final results or session complete message
+  - **Session returns to "in progress" when ANY of the following is received:**
+    - Timer event (type="timer" with any athleteTimerEventType)
+    - Decision event (type="decision" with any decisionEventType)
+    - Any other update event (type="update" with uiEvent that is not "GroupDone")
+  - Tracker automatically detects session reopening and logs: "🔄 Session reopened for FOP X"

 **Frequency:** Sent on most UI events + keepalive every 15 seconds